rosnikv/rosnikv.github.io/_news/announcement_14.md

 Presented our work "Med-EASi: Finely Annotated Dataset and Models for Controllable Simplification of Medical Texts" \
-at AAAI 2023, AISI track.
+at AAAI 2023, AISI track. :sparkles: